sdgrandy/subnet-calculator/README.md

 # subnet-mask-calculator

-Enter the number of network bits in the subnet mask.
-The subnet(s) neeeded to cover the IP address in ips.txt will be printed to standard output.
+Enter the number of desired number of network bits.
+The subnet(s) needed to cover the IP address in the file ips.txt will be printed to standard output.